tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Copy-File.md

 | Offline | FILE_ATTRIBUTE_OFFLINE | The data of a file is not available immediately.
 This file system attribute is presented primarily to provide compatibility with Windows - Azure Files does not support with offline storage options. |
 | NotContentIndexed | FILE_ATTRIBUTE_NOT_CONTENT_INDEXED | The file is not to be indexed by the content indexing service. |
 | NoScrubData | FILE_ATTRIBUTE_NO_SCRUB_DATA | The user data stream not to be read by the background data integrity scanner.
 This file system attribute is presented primarily to provide compatibility with Windows. |

 ## Remarks
 The **Copy File** operation can complete asynchronously.
 The copy ID returned by the `x-ms-copy-id` response header can be used to check the status of the copy operation or to abort it.
 The File service copies files on a best-effort basis.

 If the destination file exists, it will be overwritten.
 The destination file cannot be modified while the copy operation is in progress.

 The **Copy File** operation always copies the entire source blob or file; copying a range of bytes or set of blocks is not supported.

 The source of a **Copy File** operation can be a file which resides in a share snapshot.
 The destination of a **Copy File** operation cannot be a file which resides in a share snapshot.

 When the source of a copy operation provides ETags, if there are any changes to the source while the copy is in progress, the copy will fail.
 An attempt to change the destination file while a copy is in progress will fail with 409 (Conflict).

 The ETag for the destination file changes when the **Copy File** operation is initiated, and continues to change frequently during the copy operation.

-## Copying Properties and Metadata
+## Copying properties and metadata
 When a blob or file is copied, the following system properties are copied to the destination file with the same values:

 - Content-Type
 - Content-Encoding
 - Content-Language
 - Content-Length
 - Cache-Control
 - Content-MD5
 - Content-Disposition

 The destination file is always the same size as the source blob or file, so the value of the Content-Length header for the destination file matches that for the source blob or file.

-## Copy a Leased Blob or File to a File
+## Copy a leased blob or file to a file
 The Copy File operation only reads from the source blob or file, so a lease on the source object does not affect the copy.
 The Copy File operation saves the ETag of the source blob or file when the copy is initiated.
 If the ETag value changes before the copy completes, the copy fails.
 You can prevent changes to the source blob of file by leasing it during the copy operation.

 If the destination file has an active infinite lease, you must specify its lease ID in the call to the Copy File operation.
 While the copy is pending, any lease operation on the destination file will fail with status code 409 (Conflict).
 An infinite lease on the destination file is locked in this way during the copy operation whether copying to a destination file with a different name from the source or copying to a destination file with the same name as the source.
 If the client specifies a lease ID on a file that does not yet exist, the File service will return status code 412 (Precondition Failed).

-## Working with a Pending Copy
+## Working with a pending copy
 The **Copy File** operation may complete the copy asynchronously.
 Use the following table to determine the next step based on the status code returned by **Copy File**:

 |Status Code|Meaning|
 |-----------------|-------------|